gitkraken/gitkraken-client-docs/gitkraken-client/detached-head-state.md

 </p>
 </div>

-Luckily, GitKraken Client will explicitly remind you of your detached state when you make a commit.
+Luckily, GitKraken Desktop will explicitly remind you of your detached state when you make a commit.
 You'll find this warning in at the top of the commit panel.

 <img src='/wp-content/uploads/detached-warning.png' srcset='/wp-content/uploads/detached-warning@2x.png 2x' class='img-bordered img-responsive center'>